markstringer-dti/markstringer-dti.github.io/dti.md

 experiences.

-When you're trying to list these requirements without a piece of working software, you're only dealing with "known knowns".
-When you try to get some working software as far as you can through the barbed wire to the outside world, you soon start to find about "known unknowns".
+When you're trying to list these requirements without a piece of working software, you're only dealing with "known knowns" and you can to some degree draw a circle around "known unknowns".
+When you try to get some working software as far as you can through the barbed wire to the outside world, you soon start to be surprised by "unknown unknowns".
 You knew there would be other security measures out there in no man's land, but you didn't know what they were.

-This is the slightly counter-intuitive thing I'm trying to tell you.
+This is the counter-intuitive thing I'm trying to tell you that is so important that the founding fathers of Agile put it number two in their manifesto.
 You should try to get working software as near as you can to live.
 Why?
 Because if you do a man will jump out from behind a tree and tell you why you can't.
-The only real way to find out what there is in no-man's land that's stopping you and your software from escaping is to push your software through it.
-Let's move on to the second reason why trying to create working software is a good idea.
+The only real way to find out what there is in no-man's land, or man jumping out from behind a tree land, is to go there.

-The second reason is this, we might call it the "there's only one way to find out," reason.
-How do you find out if you can do something?
-By trying to do it.

-There are lots of rules and regulations relating to - well - everything, it seems.
-And software is no exception.
-Rules about security.
-Rules about hosting.
-Rules about performance.
-In software, this red tape is often called "non-functional requirements."
-And your software might get stopped dead in its tracks by someone wearing a metaphorical peaked cap because it doesn't meet these.
-And we've talked about these.
-But I'm not talking about those right now.
-This is more straightforward than that.
-These are the simplest questions that trying to get working software answers.
+By actually getting your software into the hands of users, you will certainly here from those who try to stop you.
+But you will also get the answers to a whole bunch of other questions.

 Is your team capable of writing this software?